CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/prosperity-recruiting-diverse-police-force.md

 ---
 layout: bos_content
-permalink: /featured-analysis/prosperity-recruiting-diverse-police-force/
+permalink: /featured-analysis/supporting-our-youth/
-title: Recruiting a Diverse Police Force
+title: Supporting our Youth
 card:
-  - title: Recruiting a Diverse Police Force
+  - title: Supporting our Youth
     body: >
-      Boston will add 20 police cadets for a pipeline of diverse young people
+      Investment in the city’s youth is an investment in the city’s future
     img: /img/fa-prosperity-recruiting-diverse-police-force.jpg
-    link: /featured-analysis/prosperity-recruiting-diverse-police-force/
+    link: /featured-analysis/supporting-our-youth/
 components:
 - breadcrumbs:
   - title: Home